Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2016 Nancy Virden, Always the Fight Ministry

 First, the bad news.

-You want your loved one to return to normal.
-Your spouse is not working and the lower-income is a challenge.
-You wonder when depression will loosen its grip and your relationship will be restored.
+Maybe it is your friend with depression.
+You miss your friendship.
 The walks you used to take together, shopping sprees, watching your favorite teams fight it out on ESPN – all of this is gone.
 All your friend does is sit in front of the TV or stay in bed.
 I know it is difficult.

 Now for the good news!